The inspiration:

 What it is doing now:

 A double award-winning project, Primitive Streak has toured in 7 countries since 1997, been seen by 3 million people and has been life changing.
 In collaboration with Creative Partnerships (an initiative of the Arts Council England) it has been used as the blueprint for a ’Creative Lab’, a concept which is now being replicated across the UK.
 It provides unique curricular inspiration for new teaching and learning.
-A Lab was created in Derby with East Midlands Creative Partnerships in spring this year and current plans include a LAB in Northern Ireland.
-Please view news to find out more.
-It is our hope that the work will find a permanent home in 2008.
+In November 2008 Creative Youth Partnerships (CYP) in Northern Ireland and the University of Ulster hosted a mini exhibition of Primitive Streak in Belfast.
+A Province wide education programme led by Lesley Quinn from CYP culminated in March 2009 in a public exhibition.

 Closing neural tube dress